AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 One thing we will start to see is shell quoting.
 There are several types of quoting (we will learn details of variables later)::

-  echo "$SHELL"         # Double quotes: disables all other characters except $, ', \
+  # Double quotes: disable all other characters except $, ', \
+  echo "$SHELL"

+  # Single quotes: disable all special characters
+  echo '$SHELL'

-  echo '$SHELL'         # Single quotes: disables all special characters ls name\ with\ space  # backslash disables the special meaning of the next character
+  # backslash disables the special meaning of the next character
+  ls name\ with\ space

 By special characters we mean::